Josefine Forsberg Shows Off Hot Body As She Performs A Headstand Near A Swimming Pool

 “You are to die for,” another one wrote.

-While a third fan said that Josefine has the most fantastic curves on Instagram, adding that she’s beautiful.
+A third fan said that Josefine has the most fantastic curves on Instagram, adding that she’s beautiful.

 According to an article by Famous Birthdays, Josefine was born in Sweden, but she also worked in Barcelona, Spain, for a long time.
 Although she has posted paid promotions with many brands on her Instagram, she rose to fame after becoming an ambassador for Lounge Underwear, which made her skin-baring pics go viral on the photo-sharing platform.